What is the best way to study the Bible? Here are some tips on how to study the Bible and gain deeper insights and understanding.

 If you don’t find a related article, you are welcome to ask a question for our Personal Correspondence team to answer by email.
 Or, if you prefer to contact a minister in your area directly, see our “Congregations” page for a list of our trained, caring, Bible-believing ministers around the world.
 We are here to help.

-For more tips on Bible study, read the articles in this section: “The Practical and Priceless Benefits of Bible Study.”
+For more tips on Bible study, read the other articles in this section: “The Practical and Priceless Benefits of Bible Study.”